 Copyright © 2013 Jasmine Grace

 Pole DancingPole dancing is a performing art.
 It takes dancing and gymnastics onto a vertical pole.
 Pole dancing requires a significant amount of strength, flexibility and endurance.
 A combination of dancing, spins, climbs, body inversions, slides and holds make pole dancing all that it is.
 Advanced moves require a lot of upper body and core strength.
 Pole dancing is a great form of exercise and can be used as both an aerobic and anaerobic workout.
 As pole dancing increases in popularity, schools and federations are forming and putting standards into place.
-The overall sex appeal is being toned down.
 Pole Dancing isn't just used in gentleman's clubs anymore!

 Poles come in a variety of finishes.
 The most common are stainless steel, chrome, powder coated, titanium gold, and brass.
 Each material surface has different gripping properties.
-Stainless steel is one of the slickest materials.
-Chrome Poles have a decent grip for static and spinning pole.
+Stainless steel is a good durable material.
+Chrome Poles provide a decent grip once they have been warmed up.
 Powder Coated poles are said to have more grip than a chrome pole but less than a titanium gold pole.
-Titanium gold poles are designed to emulate the grip of a brass pole but most report that they aren't as grippy.
+Titanium gold poles are designed to emulate the grip of a brass pole, but most report that they aren't as grippy.
 Brass poles provide the most friction, allowing for the best grip.
 However the friction can cause some extra wear and tear on your hands.

 Poles can be held in place by using threading to brace them against a ceiling joist or by pressure.
 My pole is set up using tension, so it can be easily removed.
 I own the x-pert x-pole and it also has the option to put the pole in spinning mode.
 I highly recommend this pole.
 It is safe, sturdy, and fully adaptable.